 Employees must report all job-related injuries and illnesses to their supervisors immediately.
 Do not ignore small scratches or cuts, burns, bruises or abrasions – these should be treated at once.
 Failure to report an injury in a timely manner could jeopardize an employee’s workers compensation claims rights.

 - Report the accident to your supervisor immediately.
-If your supervisor is not available, report to the next responsible person or directly to the Office of Human Resources or Office of Campus Safety.
+If your supervisor is not available, report to the next responsible person or directly to the Office of Human Resources or DePauw Police Department.

 - Upon making a report, the employee will be instructed to fill out a First Report of Injury (except in cases of emergencies when the Report will be filled out at the earliest opportunity after emergency aid has been rendered).